 • New Zealand Dollar (NZD)

 Other currencies tend to carry restrictions, which depend on the lender.
-Often, you won’t be able to lend over 80% of the home value with the following currencies:
+Often, you won’t be able to borrow more than 80% of the value of the home with the following currencies:

 • Bahrain Dinar (BHD)